profplump/MacOS/PhotosSnapshot/Readme.md

 : A DateFormatter format string for use in naming snapshot folders.
 Default: yyyy-MM-dd_hh-mm-ss

 `-d yyyy-MM-dd`

+--compare-date
+: A date string, in the format specified in date-format, for use in incremental operations.
+This overrides folder-based date determinations

+`-k 2020-01-01_00-00-00`

 --warn-exists
 : Issue a warning when a resource file already exists.
 By default existing files are ignored and counted as successful fetches